 Sector Practice Leaders (SPL) help to address the unique challenges different industries present to entrepreneurs.
 While broad-based entrepreneurship education is useful, there is an additional need to provide knowledge to address key obstacles faced when starting companies in specific industries.

-t=0 is a week of celebration for MIT Innovation and Entrepreneurship taking place in September of 2016.
+t=0 is a week of celebration for MIT Innovation and Entrepreneurship taking place at the start of every school year in September.

 MIT is known worldwide for innovation and entrepreneurship. t=0 is an event and exhibition that brings together MIT student clubs, startups, and organizations to showcase innovation and entrepreneurship in different sectors.
 MIT students from all MIT schools are invited to come discover some of the compelling work being done across industries, and to learn from other students how they can get involved in the MIT innovation scene.

 MIT fuse (formerly known as StartIAP) is a three-week intensive program open to any MIT student interested in immersing themselves in the startup experience.
 It runs during the Independent Activities Period in January.
-Students and teams will be working full-time on a startup venture in our co-working space at the Martin Trust Center and will learn key concepts, get one-on-one coaching, and have access to unlimited coffee and ramen noodles.
+Students and teams will be working full-time on a startup venture in our co-working space at the Martin Trust Center and will learn key concepts, get one-on-one coaching, and experience what it is like to “get up to entrepreneurial speed.”

 MIT delta v